-During the year, the Board comprised seven Directors (two Executive and five Non-Executive), who together provide a balance of skills and experience appropriate for the requirements of the business.
-Details of each Director is contained on pages 7 to 9 and highlights the range of skills on the Board.
+The Board currently comprises eight Directors (two Executive and six Non-Executive), who together provide a balance of skills and experience appropriate for the requirements of the business.
+Details of each Director is contained on pages 6 to 9 and highlights the range of skills on the Board.
 Committee membership is limited to the Non-Executive Directors with appropriate expertise allocated to each committee.
 Membership is reviewed on an annual basis to ensure that there is a balance of skills on each committee to discharge their responsibilities in accordance with their terms of reference.

 The Rules of the Society require all Directors to be submitted for election at the Annual General Meeting (AGM) following their first appointment to the Board and thereafter for re-election at least every three years after first being elected.
 Notwithstanding this and in line with the Code, the Board has agreed that all directors should submit themselves for re-election on an annual basis.
-Accordingly, all of the Society's Directors (with the exception of George McGrady who has resigned since the year-end) will be retiring at this year's AGM and submitting themselves for re-election.
-This includes Stephen Richardson, the Chair, who will stand for re-election despite having served on the Board for more than nine years from the date of his first appointment as a Non-Executive Director in January 2014.
+Accordingly, all of the Society's Directors (with the exception of Stephen Richardson) will be retiring at this year's AGM and submitting themselves for election/re-election.
+This includes Tina Kokkinos and Mark Williams who will stand for election having been appointed to the Board in May and November 2023 respectively.
+Stephen Richardson, the Chair, will retire and Nigel Boothroyd, the current Vice Chair, will take over as Chair at the conclusion of the AGM.
+Nigel is an experienced Non-Executive Director with a background in financial services and is well placed to lead the Board.
+While Richard Doe has notified the Board of his intention to retire this year, he will submit himself for re-election at this year's AGM but will step down from the Board once a new Chief Executive Officer has been appointed and a handover taken place.